-Welcome to this brief introduction to TollRoadsNews.com, or, for short, TRN.
+Welcome to this brief introduction to TollRoadsNews.com, TRN, for short.

 What does TRN do?